pj-simpson/VDR-Integration/README.md

 ## Warning about the endpoints
 This repository is for demo purposes only!
-I would advise against trying to run it, as the requests to the remote system urls are 'sort of' fake.
-I've deliberately obfuscated them, as I dont want to reveal the endpoints of the company I work for's API.
+I would advise against trying to run it, as the requests to the remote system urls are '_sort of_' fake.
+I've deliberately obfuscated them, as I dont want to reveal the endpoints of the proprietary API.
-When running in my local, I have an api proxy written in Bottle forwarding the requests to the 'real' service (not checked into version control).
+When running in my local, I have an API proxy written in Bottle forwarding the requests to the 'real' service (not checked into version control).
 Post about it [HERE](https://petersimpson.dev/blog/building-an-api-proxy-with-bottle/).
 Having said that, if the purpose of each endpoint is clear to you and could easily 'map' onto a system you are familiar with, feel free to write your own proxy service!